blockarcade/whitepaper/README.md

 Our goal with BlockArcade is to emulate the traditional arcade experience, just on the decentralized web!
 This vision includes arcade tokens using IOST, tickets for prizes using a custom token called TIX, and a prize counter to spend your tickets!

+### Background

+Jason originally built StackWave for the Bitcoin blockchain back in 2014.
+For the first time ever, he had a distributed database that no single person has to maintain, and cost effective micro-transactions under $1.
+Unfortunately before he could get the project out Bitcoin transaction fees and times sky rocketed.
+StackWave no longer worked on Bitcoin, so he shelved the project.
+This is a problem Bitcoin still struggles with today [@wiki:Bitcoin_scalability_problem].
+With the introduction of the Lightning Network [@lightning_network] Bitcoin is an option again, but we believe there are better options out there.
+We’ve come a very long way since Bitcoin was originally released and we want to explore some of the other options out there.

+\newpage

 ## 02 Technology

 IOST (Internet of Services token) is a newer blockchain that solves many of the problems with the last 3 generations of blockchains.
 From the start of the project they’ve focused on the user experience, and it shows!
 Starting with the string account names.